7 Steps to Take When your Basement Floods

 Check for Cracks in Your Foundation

 Cracks in your foundation can cause groundwater to seep into your basement, especially after lots of rain.
-Check your foundation for cracks and get a professional foundation inspection every 5-7 years to catch problems early and fix them.
+Inspect your foundation for cracks and get a professional foundation inspection every 5-7 years to catch problems early and fix them.

 Check your Basement Floor Drain